codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 While **standard stochastic subgradient **methods mainly follow a predetermined procedural scheme that **disregards the characteristics of the data being observed**.

 * In contrast, **AdaGrad’s algorithms dynamically incorporate knowledge of the geometry of the data observed in earlier iterations to perform more informative gradient-based learning** .

+* The learning rate is adapted component-wise to the parameters by incorporating knowledge of past observations.

+* It performs larger updates (e.g. high learning rates) for those parameters that are related to infrequent features and smaller updates (low learning rates) for frequent one.

+#### Diagonal AdaGrad (this version is the one used in practice)

+* its main characteristic is to maintain and adapts one learning rate per dimension.

 ### RMSprop (Root mean square prop)